helium/HIP/0116-oui-additional-address-space-reshuffle.md

 | Type 0     | 33,554,432        |                                                                |

 A single DevAddr can handle multiple devices through multiplexing on the LNS.
 The number of devices that can be multiplexed on a single DevAddr is dependent on the device throughput and the network server implementation.
 Additional DevAddrs become important as network servers scale to handle more devices.

+### Purchasing Process

+Since the Solana migration, the process for purchasing OUIs and DevAddrs has been handled off-chain and faciliated by the Helium Foundation.
+Work is ongoing to move this process on-chain for parity with the legacy process from the Helium L1.

+As such, a change from $800 per DevAddr block to $100 per DevAddr block would be simple according to the Helium Foundation.
+In the iterest of working toward an on-chain transaction mechanism, this HIP proposes to only implement IOT-based payments alongside the on-chain implementation.

 ### Implementation Timeline